ByteGuard-HQ/byteguard-codex/README.md

 - Add or update unit tests where relevant.
 - Keep commits reasonably scoped and well-described.

+### 👀 Looking for frontend contributors

+**ByteGuard Codex** is built with Vue 3, TypeScript, Pinia and Sass.

+If you enjoy frontend architecture, design systems, or just building clean UIs and want to help shape Codex, I’d love to collaborate.

+- Give me a shout
+- Or join the ByteGuard HQ Discord and say hi

 ## ⚠️ Disclaimer

 **ByteGuard Codex** is an independent open-source project maintained by the ByteGuard community.